arecvlohe/elm-simon-game/README.md

 # Simon Game in Elm

-This project in a remix of the freeCodeCamp project challenge: https://www.freecodecamp.org/challenges/build-a-simon-game.
+This project is a remix of the freeCodeCamp project challenge: https://www.freecodecamp.org/challenges/build-a-simon-game.
 The intention of this project was to gain a better understanding of how to handle asynchronous side-effects such as timing events using the Elm language and available libraries.
 This project satisfies the following user stories that are listed under the freeCodeCamp project challenge.
-Not all features of HTML5 are available in the Elm language so I had to use Elm ports to play the game sounds, for example.
+Not all features of HTML5 are available in the Elm language so for example I had to use Elm ports to play the game sounds.
+Generally speaking, adding new functionality was easier than it was in JavaScript.
+I am a bit more confident in myself now and actually using Elm in a real world project because I know how to better handle dynamic asynchronous processes in the language.
+I look forward to pairing Elm with Elixir and creating a multiplayer game out of this concept.

 ## User Stories